sa-concept-refactoring/doc/main.typ

 *```cpp Expected<Tweak::Effect> apply(const Selection &Inputs)```:* \
 Within the `apply` function the actual refactoring is taking place.
-The function is triggered as soon as the rafactoring tweak has ben clicked.
+The function is triggered as soon as the refactoring tweak has ben clicked.
 It is expected that the `prepare` function has been called before to ensure that the second part of the action is working without problems.

 It returns the effect which should be done on the clients side.